 |Gui (H10)||Jia (H1)|

-The table illustrated above allows us to calculate the month stem as long as we know the month of birth and the year stem.
+The table illustrated above can also be known as the 5 tigers installation (五虎建寅) and allows us to calculate the month stem as long as we know the month of birth and the year stem.
 We do this by counting forwards in a sequence depending on the starting month stem as determined from the year stem.

 For example, if the year stem is Wu (H5) and date of birth is April 15, it can be observed that this date is on the third month of the Solar year (april).
 Since a year stem with Wu starts each tiger month with Jia wood, the third month would be two stems after Jia (H1), leading us to Bing (H3).